What Are The Most Common Pasta Cooking Mistakes?

 20.)
 Using pre-grated cheese

 This one's simple, pre-grated cheeses are gross.
 They start losing their flavour as soon as they are grated, and producers prevent the cheese from clumping by adding all kinds of nasties.
-Just grate the cheese yourself; it really isn't any great hardship.
+Just grate the cheese yourself; it isn't any great hardship.